titusfortner/webdrivers/README.md

 It's recommended that you install the new PowerShell (PS7) to avoid [a known issue](https://github.com/microsoft/terminal/issues/367) with the console font being changed when calling the old PowerShell (PS5).

+### WSLv2 support

+You can use chrome headless on WSLv2.
+Install chrome on the WSL Linux and set `WD_USE_WINDOWS=0` to disable WSL detection, this will detect the system as Linux and use the chrome binary on Linux.
 ### Browser Specific Notes

 #### Chrome/Chromium